If you’re a SaaS founder or marketer in a small team, landing pages often slip to the bottom of your to-do list.

 Colours and fonts are applied automatically from any site, but the page preview allows you to make changes.
 Asking things in English, not tweaking settings, of course.

 Would you like to keep your website fresh with new content and create landing pages from your sales call notes?
-Get early access to LandingRabbit today!
+Get 14 days for free with LandingRabbit today!

 Once I’m happy with the page, I click “Share” and send the link to colleagues for comments.
 Just like in Figma, they can add comments anywhere in the layout, and we can discuss in real-time.